(Disclosure: Some of the links below may be affiliate links)

 This cash cushion should hold at least one year of expenses.
 You could even go higher and accumulate two years of expenses to be on the safe side.
 After the bad years, you will want to refill it by selling some good investments.

 This second cash cushion is not your emergency fund.
 And it is not your cash account for your expenses.
 And it is not even part of your primary portfolio.
 It should be kept separate and only used in this case.
 Otherwise, it will lose its advantage.

-Of course, this is not without disadvantage.
+Of course, this is not without disadvantages.
 It means that you need to accumulate more money than if you were simply following the 4% rule.
 Moreover, this has a substantial opportunity cost.
-This money will be almost dormant and generate no returns.
+This money will be dormant and generate no returns.

 5. Use a bond ladder

 Another solution that many people recommend is to use a bond ladder.